 There are times that a wilderness excursion is but a simplistic jaunt, that is to say: you make a plan, you follow that plan, and everything goes as planned.
-Here then, is a trilogy or an epic of sorts, describing that what can go swimmingly for some can somehow become an exercise in perseverance for others.
+Here then, is a trilogy, or an epic of sorts, describing that what can go swimmingly for some can somehow become an exercise in perseverance for others..

 Due to the recent snows we decided to take Highway 1 to Victoria and then drive Highway 14 to Port Renfrew.
 It was an idyllic winter day, as the skies had cleared and were now blue and inviting.
 Some 5 1/2 hours later, we were at the head of the Red Creek Main and began our journey down the old rail grade logging road, but not for long…..
 “Whoa, what’s that?”
 Chris exclaimed.
 In front of us was a number of full sized trees that had fallen across the road.
 While I’d brought a chainsaw and some fuel for just such an occasion, we’d have needed most of the day just to clear them out, and who knew what lay beyond?
-As conditions were, a 24 km hike was definitely out of the question.
+As time permitted, a 24 km hike was definitely out of the question!

 With time passing quickly, it was time to hike back to the Jeep, and begin the long trek homeward on the highway, and finally the ferry, and then the highway again.
 What began in darkness at 430 am with an endless stream of Simpsons imitations ended in darkness at 930 pm with more of the same.
-Were we smart enough to shelf our pursuit of the elusive forest giant?
+Were we smart enough to shelf our pursuit of this elusive forest giant?
 Well, no, you must be thinking about two much smarter guys, because we’d be back for another try!
 Read on if you will, to the next chapter of this expurgated trilogy….